Power Integrations (POWI)

 Gross profit margin is a key metric to track because it shows how much money a semiconductor company gets to keep after paying for its raw materials, manufacturing, and other input costs.

 Power Integrations’s gross margin is well ahead of its semiconductor peers, and its strong pricing power is an output of its differentiated, value-add products.
-As you can see below, it averaged an excellent 54% gross margin over the last two years.
-That means Power Integrations only paid its suppliers $46.04 for every $100 in revenue.
+As you can see below, it averaged an excellent 54.1% gross margin over the last two years.
+Said differently, roughly $54.08 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.

 7. Operating Margin

-Analyzing the trend in its profitability, Power Integrations’s operating margin decreased by 22.1 percentage points over the last five years.
+Looking at the trend in its profitability, Power Integrations’s operating margin decreased by 22.6 percentage points over the last five years.
 Power Integrations’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-This quarter, Power Integrations generated an operating margin profit margin of negative 3.3%, down 13.3 percentage points year on year.
-Since Power Integrations’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+This quarter, Power Integrations generated an operating margin profit margin of 8.5%, up 4.8 percentage points year on year.
+The increase was encouraging, and because its revenue and gross margin actually decreased, we can assume it was more efficient because it trimmed its operating expenses like marketing, R&D, and administrative overhead.

 8. Earnings Per Share